ibm-cloud-architecture/refarch-jee-customerorder/tutorial/step3.md

 <img src="https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/static/imgs/LibertyToolKit/AppRunningLocally.png">
 </p>

-After doing all the desired verifications, stop the running container by pressing `ctrl+c`
+After doing all the desired verifications, stop the running container by pressing `ctrl+c` in the terminal window where the server is started.